 An industry leader, Terrapin Pennsylvania is proud to have a “grower/processor” permit for Pennsylvania’s Medical Marijuana Program.
 Terrapin Pennsylvania operates under the umbrella of Boulder, Colo.-based Terrapin Care Station.

-Terrapin Pennsylvania employs 43 Pennsylvanians who grow, process, and package medical marijuana at its Clinton County facility.
+Terrapin Pennsylvania employs 43 Pennsylvanians who grow, process, and package at its Clinton County medical marijuana facility.
 In February 2018, nearly 300 people attended a standing-room-only job fair held at the Lock Haven VFW Post.
 The overwhelming response to Terrapin’s local recruitment efforts resulted in the employment of a diverse local workforce with 30 percent veterans and more than 50 percent women.

 “Chris Woods and his team at Terrapin Pennsylvania have delivered on their promise to bring good jobs to this part of Clinton County,” said state Rep. Mike Hanna, D-Lock Haven.
 “Their efforts have contributed to a recent surge in economic growth in the region and job opportunities related to the industry, all while providing medicine to patients in need.”